ilduchea/went-to-bali-mwahaha/README.md

     * Implemented
       * Add Paperclip for product image upload.
       * Add further AJAX functionality where it might be useful.
+      * Fix the row height for products, which can quickly become uneven.

     * Not yet Implemented
       * Ensure that users can't order a negative number of items.